|Written by Scott Ostrander|

 |Thursday, 02 February 2006 08:54|

 The School of Computing uses a Common Unix Printing System (CUPS) server to manage printing, using the Internet Printing Protocol (IPP).
 CUPS provides both lpr and lp style client commands under Unix.
+Printers are only accessible from within the department's network.
+If you wish to use the SoC printers from outside the school's firewall, you will need to use the VPN system to establish a link into the school network first.

 The main public printer is csps for single sided printing, and csduplex for double sided.
 The printer is located in MEB 3153.